threeport/threeport/internal/kubernetes-runtime/README.md

-# internal/kubernetesruntime
+# internal/kubernetes-runtime

-This package contains the generated and custom code for the kubernetes runtime controller.
+This package contains the generated and custom code for the kubernetes-runtime controller.
 It reconciles state for runtimes by managing the objects needed for cloud providers to run Kubernetes clusters.